 If your patent has not been approved at the end of prosecution, there are several ways in which you can respond.
 First, you have the option of filing for a Request for Continuing Examination (RCE).
 If your RCE is approved, then the prosecution period will start over and you will be able to adjust your claims to make your invention patentable.

 Second, you can request a Continuation or a Continuation in part, which provides you with the opportunity to try and convince the examiner to allow you to add claims.

 Unlike the RCE, which simply continues your initial application, a Continuation or a Continuation in part will start a completely new application period.
 If the patent examiner feels that continuing your application is not worthwhile, they can request an ultimate rejection from the Patent Board of Appeals.
 To prevent this ultimate rejection, you may need to appeal your patent in either the U.S. Court of Appeals or the United States District Court for the Eastern District of Virginia.

 Generally, appealing an ultimate rejection is not worth the time or the effort unless you can prove that the Patent Office incorrectly examined your patent.

 Whether you're a first-time inventor or a business that regularly files for patents, it's important to fully understand the patent application process and the best methods for proving the patentability of your invention.
 While it's possible to successfully acquire a patent on your own, the application process can be much easier with the help of a knowledgeable patent attorney.

 If you need help with the patent application process, you can post your legal need (or post your job) on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.